dcunited001/dcunited001.github.io/_pages/quotes.md

 > Every system seemingly modern exists merely as facade, masking
 > countless strata of ancient facade.

-> The subjective is not inherently worthless ... unless it's coming
+> Aspects of the subjective experience are not inherently worthless
-> from someone else.
+> ... unless they're coming from someone else.

 > Simple wants what simple gets.